-Real-time Distributed Visual Feature Extraction from Video in Sensor Networks
+Predictive Distributed Visual Analysis for Video in Wireless Sensor Networks

-Emil Eriksson, György Dán, Viktoria Fodor School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden {emieri,gyuri,vfodor}@kth.se
+Emil Eriksson, György Dán, Viktoria Fodor

+School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden {emieri,gyuri,vfodor}@kth.se

-Abstract-Enabling visual sensor networks to perform visual analysis tasks in real-time is challenging due to the computational complexity of detecting and extracting visual features.
-A promising approach to address this challenge is to distribute the detection and the extraction of local features among the sensor nodes, in which case the time to complete the visual analysis of an image is a function of the number of features found and of the distribution of the features in the image.
+Abstract-We consider the problem of performing distributed visual analysis for a video sequence in a visual sensor network that contains sensor nodes dedicated to processing.
+Visual analysis requires the detection and extraction of visual features from the images, and thus the time to complete the analysis depends on the number and on the spatial distribution of the features, both of which are unknown before performing the detection.
 In this paper we formulate the minimization of the time needed to complete the distributed visual analysis for a video sequence subject to a mean average precision requirement as a stochastic optimization problem.
-We propose a solution based on two composite predictors that reconstruct randomly missing data, and use a quantile-based linear approximation of the feature distribution and time series analysis methods.
+We propose a solution based on two composite predictors that reconstruct randomly missing data, on quantile-based linear approximation of feature distribution and on time series analysis methods.
 The composite predictors allow us to compute an approximate optimal solution through linear programming.
-We use two surveillance videos to evaluate the proposed algorithms, and show that prediction is essential for controlling the completion time.
+We use two surveillance video traces to evaluate the proposed algorithms, and show that prediction is essential for minimizing the completion time, even if the wireless channel conditions vary and introduce significant randomness.
 The results show that the last value predictor together with regular quantile-based distribution approximation provide a low complexity solution with very good performance.

-Index Terms-Image analysis; wireless sensor networks
+Keywords-Image analysis; wireless sensor networks; scheduling; distributed computation